myelintek/documentation/content/object_detection.rst

 .. tip::

-  backup: backup the weights files to your private dataset path.
+  backup: backup the weights files to your dataset path.

+  The public dataset(pascalvoc) is read only.

-  Please create your own dataset in the first.
+  Please make sure you have already create/clone your own dataset.

+  Please see the page :ref:`create_dataset` for creating or cloning the dataset.

 5.Check the file data/voc.names